 12-14) to them.

-5 replies on “FAQ about Worship: Seekers, Emotions, and Me-Songs”
+5 responses to “FAQ about Worship: Seekers, Emotions, and Me-Songs”

 This is a very great post.
 I especially like the methodical approach that you’ve applied to your definition of worship.